I got this problem from Rustan Leino, who got it from the book In code: a mathematical journey by Sarah Flannery and David Flannery.

 The ages of the children are 2, 2, and 9.

 The reason is as follows.
-When the insurance agent learns that the product of the ages is 36, he can reason that their ages must be $\{1, 1, 36\},$ $\{1, 2, 18\},$ $\{1, 3, 12\},$ $\{1, 4, 9\},$ $\{1, 6, 6\},$ $\{2, 2, 9\},$ $\{2, 3, 6\},$ or $\{3, 3, 4\}.$ The corresponding age sums are 38, 21, 16, 14, 13, 13, 11, and 10.
+When the insurance agent learns that the product of the ages is 36, they can reason that their ages must be $\{1, 1, 36\},$ $\{1, 2, 18\},$ $\{1, 3, 12\},$ $\{1, 4, 9\},$ $\{1, 6, 6\},$ $\{2, 2, 9\},$ $\{2, 3, 6\},$ or $\{3, 3, 4\}.$ The corresponding age sums are 38, 21, 16, 14, 13, 13, 11, and 10.
 Since the agent can't figure out the ages, the sum must not uniquely determine the ages, so the sum must be 13.
-Once the agent hears that the oldest child plays the piano, he realizes that there must be a unique oldest child, so the ages can't be $\{1, 6, 6\}.$ Thus, the only possibility that remains is $\{2, 2, 9\}.$
+Once the agent hears that the oldest child plays the piano, they realize that there must be a unique oldest child, so the ages can't be $\{1, 6, 6\}.$ Thus, the only possibility that remains is $\{2, 2, 9\}.$